clintonboys/emma-chisit/README.md

 V. **Seat clustering**

 The file `ClusterSeats.py` uses k-means clustering to find clusters of similar seats for federal electorates.
 Currently using 2006 census data and 2007 seat labels.

+VI. **Poll aggregator**

+`PollAggregator.py` contains a number of functions for aggregating opinion polls and obtaining nationwide or statewide swing estimates for a nowcast.
+It can also combine national and statewide polls for a more informed national agreggate (research needs to be done to determine how useful or correct this is, and in what proportions).